Sinusoidal plane wave: Basic representation

 When the amplitude $A$ is a vector orthogonal to $\hat n$, the wave is said to be transverse.
 Such waves may exhibit polarization, if $A$ can be oriented along two non-collinear directions.
 When $A$ is a vector collinear with $\hat n$, the wave is said to be longitudinal.
 These two possibilities are exemplified by the S (shear) waves and P (pressure) waves studied in seismology.

 The formula above gives a purely "kinematic" description of the wave, without reference to whatever physical process may be causing its motion.
 In a mechanical or electromagnetic wave that is propagating through an isotropic medium, the vector $\hat n$ of the apparent propagation of the wave is also the direction in which energy or momentum is actually flowing.
-However, the two directions may be different in an anisotropic medium.
+However, the two directions may be different in an anisotropic medium.(See also: Wave vector#Direction of the wave vector.)